fritz1reikoz/Active-Directory-Home-Lab/README.md

 - Select “Windows Server 2019 Standard Eval (Desktop Experience)”.
 - Choose “Custom install” and select the unallocated space for installation.
 - Follow the on-screen instructions to complete the installation.

-- Setting up Domain Controller
+<h4>Setting up Domain Controller</h4>

-In the virtual machine settings, go to “View Your PC Name” and rename the PC to something like myDomainController.
+- In the virtual machine settings, go to “View Your PC Name” and rename the PC to something like myDomainController.
 Restart the virtual machine.
-Set a password for the PC, such as P@$$w0rd.
+- Set a password for the PC, such as P@$$w0rd.
-In VMWare Player, go to “Manage” and install VMWare Tools.
+- In VMWare Player, go to “Manage” and install VMWare Tools.
-Open Server Manager and navigate to “Dashboard” > “Manage” > “Add Roles and Features”.
+- Open Server Manager and navigate to “Dashboard” > “Manage” > “Add Roles and Features”.
-Choose “Role-based or feature-based installation” and select the Active Directory Domain Services role.
+- Choose “Role-based or feature-based installation” and select the Active Directory Domain Services role.
 Continue with the installation.
-After the installation, click the flag icon in Server Manager and select “Promote this server to a domain controller”.
+- After the installation, click the flag icon in Server Manager and select “Promote this server to a domain controller”.
-Choose “Add a new forest” and enter a root domain name like ADHACKING.local.
+- Choose “Add a new forest” and enter a root domain name like ADHACKING.local.
 Proceed with the installation, setting a password for DSRM (Directory Services Restore Mode) and accepting the default options.

-User Machine (OS Installation)
+<h4>User Machine (OS Installation)</h4>

-<h2>Perform the following steps for each user machine:</h2>
+Perform the following steps for each user machine:

 - Create a new virtual machine.
 - Select the ISO file for the installer disc image.